rafm1101/phoibe/README.md

 - `geography`:
   - `complexity`: Assessment of terrain complexity.
     - `rix`: Ruggedness index computation.
-- `layered`: Assistant for a layered validation of data and report creation.
+- `layered`: Assistant for a layered profiling and validation of data and report creation.
 Prototype.
 - `synthetic_data`: Collection of articial 2D-fields and wtg scada data timeseries for demonstration.

 ### Guidelines